stoneneedle/BAG/README.md

 For each game we attempt, we will likely have 5-6 work groups:

+- Story Team: It's your job to brainstorm for the game's concept and also write the characters/world setting, as well as the game's plot and overall concept.
-- Graphics / Animation Team: It's your job to find or build the assets that get used in the game world, including things like trees (environment objects), the terrain (the environment itself), the sky (environment), and the characters that populate the game.
+- Design Team: It's your job to find or build the assets that get used in the game world, including things like trees (environment objects), the terrain (the environment itself), the sky (environment), and the characters that populate the game.
+You will also handle the graphics and animations required.
 - UI (User Interface) Team: It's your job to create the user interface, including the welcome screen, menus, and in-game interface used to play.
 - Engine Team: It's your job to script gameplay and make assets actually do what they need to in-game.
 Your job is to coordinate with the other teams and make the game function properly.

+Note that you may belong to more than one team, and everyone may have input into the creative process.